JuanequeX/Rails-Platzi/README.md

-# README
+# Topics Analyzed

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+* What is ruby on rails.

+* Development environment.

-* Ruby version
+* Ruby on rails essential modules

-* System dependencies

-* Configuration

 * Database creation

+* How create a Rails App with automated tests

-* Database initialization
+* Basic enrouting

-* How to run the test suite
+* Manipulation of the mvc pattern

-* Services (job queues, cache servers, search engines, etc.)
+* Assets & layouts

-* Deployment instructions
+* Principles Scaffolds

+* How Migrations work

+* Used Simple form

-* ...
+* Debeugging